The Brief Wondrous Life of Oscar Wao: Footnotes

-The Brief Wondrous Life of Oscar Wao makes extensive use of footnotes to the point that many of the characters are developed in the footnotes in addition to the story.
-Rather than just provide factual background, Yunior's narrative continues in the footnotes just as it does in the body of the novel.
+The Brief Wondrous Life of Oscar Wao extensively uses footnotes to the point that many of the characters are developed in the footnotes in addition to the story.
+Rather than provide factual background, Yunior's narrative continues in the footnotes just as it does in the body of the novel.
 When describing Oscar's deep love of science fiction and fantasy literature, Yunior continues in the footnotes: "Where this outsized love of genre jumped off from no one quite seems to know.
 It might have been a consequence being Antillean (who more sci-fi than us?) ..."
-The presence of Yunior's footnotes, therefore, remind the reader that there is always more to one's story.
+The presence of Yunior's footnotes, therefore, reminds the reader that there is always more to one's story.

-Yunior even makes reference in the footnotes to his present life earlier in the novel than when he describes it in Chapter Eight.
+Yunior even refers in the footnotes to his present life earlier in the novel than when he describes it in Chapter Eight.
 "In my first draft, Samaná was actually Jarabacoa, but then my girl Leonie, resident expert in all things Domo, pointed out that there are no beaches in Jarabacoa."
 Yunior thus builds the writing of the novel and his relationship with Oscar into the greater history of the Dominican Republic.
 The many science fiction references throughout the novel and footnotes emphasize (Yunior believes) the fantastical elements of Dominican history.
 Yunior cites the fall of Mordor and the dispelling of evil from Middle Earth from The Lord of the Rings as a complement to the fall of Trujillo.